-Section E of the Study Guide for Paper F9 contains several references to the capital asset pricing model (CAPM).
-This article is the last in a series of three, and looks at the theory, advantages, and disadvantages of the CAPM.
-The first article introduced the CAPM and its components, showed how the model can be used to estimate the cost of equity, and introduced the asset beta formula.
-The second article looked at applying the CAPM to calculate a project-specific discount rate to use in investment appraisal.
+Section E of the Financial Management study guide contains several references to the Capital Asset Pricing Model (CAPM).
+This article is the final one in a series of three, and looks at the theory, advantages, and disadvantages of the CAPM.
+The first article in the series introduced the CAPM and its components, showed how the model could be used to estimate the cost of equity, and introduced the asset beta formula.
+The second article looked at applying the CAPM in calculating a project-specific discount rate to use in investment appraisal.

 The CAPM is an important area of financial management.
-In fact, it has even been suggested that finance only became ‘a fully-fledged, scientific discipline’ when William Sharpe published his derivation of the CAPM in 1986 (Megginson WL, Corporate Finance Theory, Addison-Wesley, p10, 1996).
+In fact, it has even been suggested that financial management only became an academic discipline when William Sharpe published his derivation of the CAPM in 1964.

-The CAPM is often criticised as being unrealistic because of the assumptions on which it is based, so it is important to be aware of these assumptions and the reasons why they are criticised.
-The assumptions are as follows (Watson D and Head A, 2007, Corporate Finance: Principles and Practice, 4th edition, FT Prentice Hall, pp222–3):
+The CAPM is often criticised as unrealistic because of the assumptions on whichthe model is based, so it is important to be aware of these assumptions and the reasons why they are criticised.
+The assumptions are as follows (Watson, D. and Head, A. (2016) Corporate Finance: Principles and Practice, 7th edition, Pearson Education Limited, Harlow pp.258-9)

 Investors hold diversified portfolios

-This assumption means that investors will only require a return for the systematic risk of their portfolios, since unsystematic risk has been removed and can be ignored.
+This assumption means that investors will only require a return for the systematic risk of their portfolios, since unsystematic risk has been diversified and can be ignored.

 Single-period transaction horizon

-A standardised holding period is assumed by the CAPM in order to make comparable the returns on different securities.
+A standardised holding period is assumed by the CAPM to make the returns on different securities comparable.
 A return over six months, for example, cannot be compared to a return over 12 months.
 A holding period of one year is usually used.